HappyShield/happyshield.github.io/index.md

 ---
 ---

-## Documentation and Template Files
+## Documentation and Templates

+---

 All of our design [documentation](https://github.com/HappyShield/happyshield.github.io) and [template files](https://github.com/HappyShield/HappyShield) are available open-source on GitHub.
 Pull requests are encouraged!